mafifafm/pxt-microbit/docs/test/courses/csintro/introduction.md

 Each lesson is made up of the following parts:

 * Topic Introduction
-* micro:bit Activity (45-60 min) An activity that everyone makes on their micro:bit that teaches the skills learned in this lesson.
+* Ragga Activity (45-60 min) An activity that everyone makes on their Ragga that teaches the skills learned in this lesson.
 * Project (60-120 min) A prompt for an original project that you can create to practice the skills and concepts covered in this lesson.
 * Project Mods: Examples of additional things you can do to extend the project
 * Standards: A list of [CSTA K-12 Computer Science Standards](https://www.csteachers.org/?page=CSTA_Standards) and/or concepts covered by this lesson.